bigchaindb/nginx_3scale/README.md

 by users in HTTP headers for authorization.
 The user tokens map directly to the Application Plan specified in 3scale.

-## Building the docker image
+## Build and Push the Latest Container
-`docker build -t bigchaindb/nginx_3scale:1.4 .` from the root of the project.
+Use the `docker_build_and_push.bash` script to build the latest docker image and upload it to Docker Hub.
+Ensure that the image tag is updated to a new version number to properly reflect any changes made to the container.

 ## Working